DevExpress/testcafe-studio-docs/documentation/guides/record-tests/README.md

     When you add an on-page action or assertion, you can visually select a target element on the tested page.
 To do this, click the ![Element picker](../../../images/guides/element-picker-icon.png) button in the action parameters' area and click an element on the page.

-    You can also choose a property from the auto-generated property list and see an assertion's status.
+    When you add an assertion, you can also choose a property from the auto-generated property list and see the assertion's status.

 * View and modify the recorded actions.
 See [Modify Tests](#modify-tests).

 ### Modify Tests

-You can perform the following tasks to view and modify recorded tests in the [Test Editor](../../user-interface/test-editor.md) during and after recording:
+You can view and modify recorded tests in the [Test Editor](../../user-interface/test-editor.md) during and after recording.

+You can perform the following tasks:

 * View and [modify action parameters](../../user-interface/test-editor.md#modify-actions-parameters).
 * [Add new actions](../../user-interface/test-editor.md#add-actions-manually).